Counting tame $SL_3$- and $SL_4$- frieze patterns over finite fields: -frieze patterns and quiddity sequences

+It is unclear who invented the notion of quiddity sequences for tame $ \SL_k $-frieze patterns.
+Similar definitions can for instance be found in \cite{cuntz2017wild} and \cite{peterson2025slk}.

+\begin{rem} The quiddity sequence, like the tame $ \SL_k$-frieze pattern it is based on, has period $ n = w + k + 1 $.
+In particular, there are only $ n $ quiddity vectors that need to be considered.
+This is why we choose $ n $ as an index in $ \Quid(k,n) $ instead of $ w $. \end{rem}

-In the special case $ k = 2 $ these are exactly the usual quiddity elements of a Conway-Coxeter frieze pattern.
-For $ k = 3 $ the generalized quiddity elements are exactly the entries of the highest and lowest nontrivial row in the frieze pattern.
-For higher $ k $ some generalized quiddity elements do not appear directly as entries of the corresponding frieze pattern, but the entries of the highest and lowest nontrivial rows are still generalized quiddity elements.
-The generalized quiddity elements are of interest because of the next result:
+In the special case $ k = 2 $ this definition coincides with the usual definition of the quiddity sequence of a Conway-Coxeter frieze pattern.
+For $ k = 3 $ the quiddity vectors each contain one entry from the highest and lowest nontrivial row in the frieze pattern.
+For higher $ k $ some entries of the quiddity vectors do not appear directly as entries of the corresponding frieze pattern, but the entries of the highest and lowest nontrivial rows are still the lowest and highest entries of the quiddity vectors.
+The quiddity sequence is of interest because of the next result: